bryanliujiang/SHF-Cardea-Parser/manual.md

 initialized properly.
 This means making sure that the character for **DELIMITER_CLEAN** was not used anywhere in the raw input CSV file (a patient may have used and submitted it).
-If so, initialize **DELIMITER_CLEAN** to an alternative character not present in the raw input CSV file.
+If so, initialize **DELIMITER_CLEAN** to an alternative character not present in the raw input CSV file (see Advanced Setup; Custom Initialization).
 Otherwise, check that the raw input CSV file is delimited by the character set by **DELIMITER_CSV** and initialize accordingly.
 One way to check is to open the raw input CSV file with a text editor like Notepad (can be done by right-clicking on the file and selecting "Open with" or by temporarily changing the file extension from ".csv" to ".txt" and opening that file again).

 If none of these solutions work, contact the administrator, as the SHF server may have undergone a formatting change.